 The truth is, you can learn everything for free in the Price is everything thread.

 This is just another example of taking something which started as a free genuine resource and trying to squeeze every dollar from it.

 The perfect example of why you always should do your research before spending money on any course, especially one that costs 25k.

 Michael Huddlestone is commonly known as an Inner circle trader.

-ICT took things to a whole new level in supply and demand trading when he took everything and just renamed it.
+ICT took things to a whole new level in supply and demand trading when he stole everything and just renamed it.

 This is a brilliant marketing idea for someone, such as ICT.

 Who never shown single live trade, was exposed several times to many different things, blew every myfxbook account when he tried to prove he is profitable, and switch social media every month where he goes through several beefs and mental breakdowns every week to attract more attention to him.